dfoderick/fullcycle/README.md

 ## Requirements

 Full Cycle Mining has been tested on Antminer S9, A3 and D3.
+Requirements to run it include the following.

 1. Python version 3.5 (or newer)
 2. Rabbit Message Broker
 3. redis
 4. MySql (MariaDB)

-Optional:
+The following are Optional but recommended.

 5. Camera for your Raspberry Pi
 6. DHT22 Temperature and Humidity Sensor